Did you know you get a free breast pump through insurance? I didn’t know either during my first pregnancy. Thankfully, friends told me!

 This will vary based on your insurance coverage.
 The most commonly covered free pumps are Spectra and Medela, with upgrade options for Elvie (the hands-free wearable breast pump).

 After the Affordable Care Act passed, most health insurance plans were required to cover breast pumps.
 Breastfeeding has such great benefits for both mother and child.
 Therefore, breast pumps qualify as durable medical equipment that is essential.

 Can your doctor prescribe me a breast pump?

-If you’ve already had your baby and haven’t gotten your free breast pump yet don’t worry you can still do it.
+If you’ve already had your baby and haven’t gotten your free breast pump yet, don’t worry.
+You can still do it.
 Prescriptions can be written up to a year after your baby is born.

 Where to order your free breast pump through insurance?

 We suggest first checking out Aeroflow Breastpumps, and seeing if coverage is available through them.
-If not, you’ll have to call your insurance provider and see which durable medical good companies you can get a breast pump.
+If not, you’ll have to call your insurance provider and see which durable medical goods companies you can get a breast pump.

 When should you order your breast pump?